marioa/trieste/answers/answers.md

 ## 16. R and SQL

-* 16.1.1 Write a query that returns the number of rodents observed in each plot in each year.<br>
+* 16.1.1 Write a query that returns the number of rodents observed in each plot in each year.<br/>
          **Hint**: Connect to the species table and write a query that joins the species and survey tables together to exclude all non-rodents.
 The query should return counts of rodents by year.
 ```      R
 (species <- tbl(mammals,"species"))
 (species %>%